mantidproject/mantidimaging/docs/user_guide/filters/outliers.rst

 This uses the TomoPy implementation (:code:`tomopy.misc.corr.remove_outlier`) (docs_).

 There is the option to run the outlier filter on the GPU.
-For more information see :doc:`GPU Mode <gpu_mode.rst>`.
+For more information see :doc:`gpu_mode.rst`.

 Python API
 ----------